 - a.
-Students perform service and citizenship duties when they participate in the life of the department, by attending brown-bag seminars and colloquia, by helping to recruit and socialize new students and faculty, by serving on committees, etc. List below the service activities you have been involved in this year: - b.
+Students perform service and citizenship duties when they participate in the life of the department, by attending brown-bag seminars and colloquia, by helping to recruit and socialize new students and faculty, by serving on committees, etc. List below the service activities you have been involved in this year:

+- b.
 Evaluation of your performance in meeting service responsibilities:

+- excellent

+- satisfactory

+- unsatisfactory

+- c.
 Explanation for your rating: